 By implementing an RTW program you can:

 The time and effort you put in to creating an effective Return to Work Program are well worth what you will save in the form of employee lost-time and disability.
 By taking the following steps, you will help to control claim costs, increase productivity, and improve moral in your workplace.

 First, develop a Return to Work Program that details the early return process.
-State Fund provides resources to assist you and offer free advice on identifying early return opportunities for your employees.
+Your claims adjuster provides resources to assist you and offer free advice on identifying early return opportunities for your employees.